Sniper: Ghost Shooter

 Sniper: Ghost Shooter is a 2016 American direct-to-video action film.
 The film is the sixth installment of the Sniper film series and a sequel to Sniper: Legacy (2014).

 Plot

-Elite snipers Brandon Beckett (Chad Michael Collins) and Richard Miller (Billy Zane) are tasked with protecting a Georgian gas pipeline from terrorists looking to make a statement.
-When battles with the enemy lead to snipers being killed by a terrorist sniper named Ravshan Gazakov (Velislav Pavlov) who knows their exact location, tensions boil as a security breach is suspected.
+Elite snipers Brandon Beckett and Richard Miller are tasked with protecting a Georgian gas pipeline from terrorists looking to make a statement.
+When battles with the enemy lead to snipers being killed by a terrorist sniper named Ravshan Gazakov who knows their exact location, tensions boil as a security breach is suspected.